dlesueur/dlesueur.github.io/_posts/2023-12-01-Ball Don't Lie.md

 # Conclusion
 The [Ball Don't Lie API](https://www.balldontlie.io/home.html#introduction) is very easy to use and produces LOTS of easily cleanable data.
 To see what I've done with this data, look out for my next post.

+View my repository containing all of the code in this article and each dataset [here](https://github.com/dlesueur/386Project?search=1)!